phac-nml/snvphyl-galaxy/README.md

 Step 1: Generating a Galaxy workflow file
 -----------------------------------------

 The core snp pipeline workflow is stored as a Galaxy workflow, which contains references to all tools used + tool sheds used to install these tools.
 For example freebayes is refered to as `galaxy-shed.corefacility.ca/repos/phil/freebayes/freebayes/0.0.4`.
 If you have installed any of the local tools in a differently named tool shed, than this full path will not work.
 To work around this issue, a template file is included for the workflow `workflows/core_phylogenomics_pipeline_workflow/Galaxy-Workflow-Core_SNP_Pipeline.ga.tt`.
-We can generate the Galaxy-usable workflow file from this template file b y using a command similar to:
+We can generate the Galaxy-usable workflow file from this template file by using a command similar to:

 ```bash
 $ perl generate_galaxy_workflow.pl --local-toolshed localhost:9009/repos/aaron workflows/core_phylogenomics_pipeline_workflow/Galaxy-Workflow-Core_SNP_Pipeline.ga.tt > workflows/core_phylogenomics_pipeline_workflow/Galaxy-Workflow-Core_SNP_Pipeline.ga
 ```

+Once this Galaxy workflow file has been generated we directly upload to Galaxy instance or a Galaxy tool shed using the below steps.

-Step 1: Upload Workflow to Tool Shed
+Step 2: Upload Workflow to Tool Shed
 ------------------------------------

 The workflow can be uploaded to a Galaxy Tool Shed  using the following commands.